antiAIbyTsinghua/antiAI/README.md

 # Summary
 antiAI can help users protect their pravicy against AI recognitions.
 Users can save images ended by _sealed in their devices and can recover the original images whenever they want.
 An unauthorized visitor can only reach the cloaked images and will never reach the original images.

+All images in images/ can be used for reference only.